The 3D map robots need.

 With Stratis: Community-powered processing

 Like Bitcoin mining, but useful work.
 You own it.
-You get paid.
+The work earns ecko.

 Why the map matters